google/graphicsfuzz/docs/android-notes.md

 You should also add the `android-sdk/platform-tools` directory to your path so that you can use tools like `adb`.

-## Android networking: connecting to Android apps
+## Android networking: connecting Android apps to the server

 There are two main ways to connect the gles worker Android app to the server.